Theobald von Bethmann Hollweg: Prussian minister of the interior

 On 21 March 1905 Bethmann Hollweg was appointed Prussian minister of the interior.
 He accepted the task only reluctantly, as he held views that "did not fit into Prussian schematism".
 Noting early on the slow drifting apart of Wilhelmine society into an increasingly nationalistic, militaristic right and an increasingly radical republican left, he tried to steer a conciliatory course in domestic policy.
 He wanted, as he himself often said, to find a "policy of the diagonal" between Germany's conservative and liberal-radical currents.
 To the newly appointed Chief of the Reich Chancellery he wrote:The elements to be reconciled no longer have any inner relationship on which to base mutual political views.
 They stand with respect to each other like members of different worlds.
 Hopefully you will succeed in having a balancing effect, for without gradual assimilation we will arrive at conditions that are quite untenable.His focus early on was directed at the Social Democratic Party's commitment to the existing state structure.
 In his inaugural speech in the Prussian House of Representatives on 6 April 1905, on the subject of the left's proposal for the creation of a people's welfare office, he described public welfare as "the most important and serious task of the present day".
 Bethmann Hollweg promised to consider the application thoroughly and sympathetically, pointing out that "liberation from bureaucratic fetters is only possible with the free participation of all circles of the people".
 When the House dealt with the question of Prussia's three-class franchise that weighted votes by amount of taxes paid, Bethmann Hollweg opposed Prussia's adoption of the national Reichstag's universal manhood suffrage.
 He warned against "democratic egalitarianism" but praised the "tremendous aspirations of our working class".

-In the same year, Polish-speaking schoolchildren in the Province of Posen, supported by the Catholic clergy, went on strike demanding that lessons be given in Polish again.
-The conservatives wanted to increase military presence in Posen, but Bethmann Hollweg rejected the idea.
+In the same year, Polish-speaking schoolchildren in the Province of Posen, supported by the Catholic clergy, went on strike demanding that religion lessons be given in Polish again.
+The conservatives wanted to increase military presence in the province but Bethmann Hollweg rejected the idea.
 Instead he authorized that in the future religious instruction be given in Polish.